-Care level: This species is quite an easy plant to care for and can grow well on low light.
+Care level: This species is quite an easy plant to care for and can grow well in low light.
 The worst a grower can do (which are common mistakes) is over-water, move the plant around too much or to a spot with less light or with colder temperatures.
-Sudden drops of temperature or cold drafts are also not good.
+Sudden drops in temperature or cold drafts are also not good.

 |Origin:||India, Nepal, Myanmar, China, Malaysia & others.|

 |Names:||Rubber plant or tree, rubber bush (common).
 Ficus elastica (botanical/scientific).|